'Batman V Superman' Female Producer Working To Get More Women Behind Camera

 SNYDER: That's a lot of superheroes.

 DEL BARCO: Snyder and her husband, Zack, have worked on such films as "Watchmen" and "300."
 They have their own production company, Cruel and Unusual Films.
 Snyder says she's a hands-on producer.
-She keeps films shoots on schedule and on budget.
-She negotiates deals, handles actors, checks hair and makeup, and she works on the marketing campaigns.
+She keeps film shoots on schedule and on budget.
+She negotiates deals, handles actors, checks hair and makeup and she works on the marketing campaigns.

 SNYDER: I love figuring out what the posters are and what the ads are and working with our promotional partners and shaping what their campaigns are.